30 Things Every Woman Should Own by Age 30

 The Silk Scarf

-Need an extra layer to your outfit, or looking to dress up a plain tee?
-The silk scarf is your answer!
-Tie it around your neck, your wrist, your waist as a belt, or even the handle of your bag, for a little extra pop.
+Tie this around your neck for warmth or color, wear it around your waist as a belt, or even fasten it to the handle of your bag for a feminine flourish.

 The Statement Jewelry

-Whatever level of jewelry person you are (bare minimum to maximalist), finding one or two pieces of personl statement jewelry can completely transform your look.
-We love a name necklace, a initial pinky ring, or engraved cuff.
+Everyone needs one or two pieces of personal statement jewelry (even if you're a jewelry minimalist).
+We love a name necklace, initial pinky ring, or engraved cuff.

 The Date Night Dress